Skip to content

 fileName: "godot.js"

-Controls the floating menu button overlay that appears on top of your mini-app.
-This button allows users to go back to the host app or access other platform features.
+Controls the floating menu button shown on top of your mini-app.
+This button allows users to return to the main application or access other platform features.

 FieldTypeDefaultDescription